SumZer0-git/EDAPGui/readme.md

 Note: much of the autopilot code was taking from https://github.com/skai2/EDAutopilot , many of the routines were turned into classes and tweaks were done on sequences and how image matching was performed.
 Kudo's to skai2mail@gmail.com

-Also Note: This repository is provided for educational purposes and as a in depth programming example of interacting with file based data, computer vision processing, user feedback via voice, win32 integration using python, threading interaction, and python classes.
+Also Note: This repository is provided for educational purposes as a in depth programming example of interacting with file based data, computer vision processing, user feedback via voice, win32 integration using python, threading interaction, and python classes.

 # Constraints:
 * Will only work with Windows (not Linux)